 How can we help you?

-NO. We offer a portable and easy way to have a sleep study done in the comfort of your own home and, most importantly, your own bed.
+NO. As your Crawfordsville dentist, we offer a portable and easy way to have a sleep study done in the comfort of your own home and, most importantly, your own bed.
 A portable monitoring device is mailed to you with all the equipment and instructions.
 You wear it one night and return the equipment the next day in a prepaid postage envelope.
 It was just that simple and easy.

 For most plans, the answer is YES.
 Medicare and many medical insurance carriers recognize a home sleep study as an accurate and efficient way to rule out obstructive sleep apnea.
 As a result most insurance plans are starting to cover this expense.